DestructionEToH/PlatformerSaves/README.md

 <img src="./logo.png" alt="PlatformerSaves logo" />

 PlatformerSaves is a Geometry Dash mod for [Geode](https://geode-sdk.org/) that allows you to save and load your progress in platformer levels.
+The mod was originally created by 0x5abe, and updated to later versions by DestructionEToH.

 ## Features